QMP AusEnduro Championship wrap: EV, EM, J2-J4 and JG

 J4

-The J4 class produced one of the closest battles of the weekend, with Asher Murphy (Kawsaki) edging Harley Hutton (Yamaha) by just over one second on Saturday.
+J4 produced one of the closest battles of the weekend, with Asher Murphy (Kawsaki) edging Harley Hutton (Yamaha) by just over one second on Saturday.
 Riley Walker (KTM) completed the round five podium, ahead of Jett Avard (KTM) and Nate Munro (Kawasaki).

 Sunday saw Hutton respond strongly, taking the round six victory ahead of Murphy, with Munro moving onto the podium in third.
 Avard and Walker remained inside the top five, making the J4 battle one of the most competitive across both days.